LM Collaboration with Tribal Nations and National Work Groups

 In 2008, Congress issued a directive for six federal agencies and various Navajo tribal agencies to create a Five-Year Plan to address uranium contamination within the Navajo Nation.
 The federal agencies involved in this effort are the U.S. Department of Energy, U.S. Environmental Protection Agency, U.S. Regulatory Commission, U.S. Department of Health and Human Services, and the Department of the Interior.
 The tribal entities include the Office of the Navajo Nation President and Vice President, Navajo Abandoned Mine Lands/Uranium Mill Tailings Remedial Action (AML/UMTRA) Department, Navajo Nation Department of Health, Navajo Nation Environmental Protection Agency, and Navajo Nation Department of Justice.
 As part of the collaboration, the U.S. Department of Energy works closely with the Hopi tribe as well.

 The Navajo Nation Community Outreach Network Office in Window Rock, Arizona, is tasked with coordinating and supporting the multi-agency effort through community outreach, joint agency and tribal planning, and information sharing.
 In 2014, the Five-Year Plan was updated to build on the work completed in the first five years and make adjustments based on information gained during this time.
+Currently, a Ten-Year Plan (2020-2029) is being finalized for federal actions to address impacts of uranium contamination on Navajo Nation.

 Through a cooperative agreement, LM coordinates closely with the Navajo Nation AML/UMTRA Department and Hopi Office of Mining and Mineral Resources to inform tribal government leadership and communities about LM activities and provide opportunities for ongoing, two-way communication regarding site inspections, document review, and community outreach initiatives.
 LM actively seeks, considers, and responds to the views of its tribal stakeholders, ensuring they have an opportunity to provide input in LM’s decision-making process.